danmackinlay/latex_fragment/README.rst

 latex_fragment
 ===============================

 You are writing your code using jupyter_ or pweave_, but your colleague freaks out because it's not using *that one special latex thing that we totally need or it's not real science*.
-(Let's say it's ``\algorithmic``, say, because this problem is alrady solved for mathematical markup thanks to MathJax_ and Katex_.)
+(Let's presume it is, say, ``\algorithmic``, because this problem is already solved for mathematical markup thanks to MathJax_ and Katex_.)

 No problem.